Skip to main content

 Harbour Sustainable NZ Shares Fund

-This Fund invests in companies in the S&P/NZX 50 Portfolio Index, with exclusions to companies including but not limited to, large carbon emitters, gambling, firearms, and companies with human and animal rights violations.
-For full details of the exclusions for this Fund please see the Environmental, Social and Governance Policy (ESG Policy) on our website at Responsible Investing » Harbour Asset Management.
+This Fund is designed to track the S&P/NZX 50 Portfolio Index, with exclusions to companies including but not limited to, large carbon emitters, gambling, firearms, and companies with human and animal rights violations.
+For full details of the exclusions for this Fund please see the Environmental, Social and Governance Policy (ESG Policy) on our website at Responsible Investing - Harbour Asset Management.
 There are positive and negative tilts applied to the remaining companies based on Harbour's proprietary Corporate Behaviour Score.

 Full Harbour Harbour Sustainable NZ Shares Fund profile →